Accessing Exceptional Ed. Services

 REFERRALA parent, teacher, school counselor or others involved in a student’s education, who believe that a student may require services can make a referral to the School Support Team (S-Team) or the RTI2 Data Team.
-Referral to the team will not necessarily result in referral to special education.
-The school district is required to seek ways to meet the unique educational needs of all children within the general education program prior to referring a child to special education.
+Referral to the team will not necessarily result in a referral to exceptional education.
+The school district is required to seek ways to meet the unique educational needs of all children within the general education program prior to referring a child to exceptional education.
 The team develops a plan of instructional interventions and accommodations to meet the student’s needs within the general program.
-The team may determine that a student will be formally referred to determine eligibility for special education services.
+The team may determine that a student will be formally referred to determine eligibility for exceptional education services.

 TERMINATION OF ELIGIBILITY and services

-The child’s eligibility to receive special education and related services from a local school district may be terminated if an IEP team evaluation shows that:
+The child’s eligibility to receive exceptional education and related services from a local school district may be terminated if an IEP team evaluation shows that:

 - The child no longer meets Tennessee eligibility standards;

-- The child no longer requires special education and related services;
+- The child no longer requires exceptional education and related services;

 - The child graduates with a high school diploma;